 Funk / Punk / Indie / Soul five-piece from South London.
 Bursting at the seams with punk energy, with the patter of the Streets, the spittle of Mark E. Smith, and the underground spirit of Eddy Current Suppression Ring, combined with the frenzy, rage and exasperation of their youth.
 Their reputation as one of the best new live bands in London is cemented following tours with The Garden and Fat White Family and shows with The Fall, King Gizzard, Slaves and more.

-See Shame tour dates
+See 3 tour dates featuring Shame

 She Drew The Gun